autonomys/sloth256-189/README.md

 square the result and compare to the input conditionally negate the result accordingly
 ```
-Code path is selected at compile time in `build.rs`, which detects
+ADX code path is selected at run time.
+For testing purposes assembly
+support can be suppressed with `--features no-asm` at cargo command
-ADX extension availability, and adds `assembly.S` or
+line.
+Otherwise `build.rs` adds `assembly.S` or
 `win64/mod256-189-x86_64.asm` to build sequence depending on whether or
 not one uses a non-Microsoft or Microsoft compiler.
 In former case the
 `assembly.S` makes further choice among `coff` (used by MinGW), `elf` (used
 by Linux, *BSD, Solaris) or `mach-o` (used by MacOS) executable formats.
-The ADX detection can be suppressed with `--features portable` at cargo
-command line.

 The assembly modules are generated from single Perl script,
 `src/mod256-189-x86_64.pl`, by executing `src/refresh.sh`.
 It's assumed